palewire/californiacivicdata.org/_posts/2018-01-25-index-drop-and-copy.md

 )
 {% endhighlight %}

-To learn more about how it works, visit the [technical documentation](http://django-postgres-copy.californiacivicdata.org/).
-There you'll find more a complete explanation and information about other fancy tricks not covered here, like the capability to export and clean data on-the-fly as it's loaded into the database.
+To learn more about how our loader works, visit the [technical documentation](http://django-postgres-copy.californiacivicdata.org/).
+There you'll find more a complete explanation and information about tricks not covered here, like the capability to export or clean data on-the-fly as it's loaded into the database.

-Since it was [first released](https://www.californiacivicdata.org/2015/07/17/hello-django-postgres-copy/) in 2015, django-posgres-copy has drawn contributions from coders around the world, including some major improvements [from users other fields](https://www.californiacivicdata.org/2016/11/14/django-postgres-copy-0.1/).
+Since django-postgres-copy was [first released](https://www.californiacivicdata.org/2015/07/17/hello-django-postgres-copy/) in 2015, it has drawn contributions from coders around the world, including some major improvements [from users other fields](https://www.californiacivicdata.org/2016/11/14/django-postgres-copy-0.1/).
 If there are improvements you'd like to see, go get involved on [our GitHub repository](https://github.com/california-civic-data-coalition/django-postgres-copy).